Printable Low Cholesterol Food List (PDF)

 Herbs and Spices

 Spices and herbs enhance the flavor of food and provide health-promoting properties in cuisines worldwide.
-According to clinical evidence, amounts of compounds in the following herbs and spices are effective in lowering cholesterol levels and maintaining general health.
+According to clinical evidence, compounds in the following herbs and spices effectively lower cholesterol levels and maintain general health.

 - Cayenne pepper

 - Black peppercorn

 Many distinct kinds of beverages have compounds that may be beneficial in lowering cholesterol levels or maintaining them in a healthy range.
 The liquids to include in your low cholesterol food list are

 - Tomato juice

 - Berry juice